Electrux/Ethereal/book/src/01-install.md

 **NOTE** that once the script is run with a `PREFIX_DIR`, manually moving the generated files to desired directories will not work since the Ethereal's codebase uses this `PREFIX_DIR` internally itself.

 Generally, the `/usr` or `/usr/local` directories are used for setting the `PREFIX_DIR`, however that is totally up to you.
-Default value for this is the directory `/usr/local` is located.
+Default value for this is the directory `build/` inside the source code folder.

 The script will create these directories with respect to `PREFIX_DIR`:
 *  `buildfiles/et` -> `$PREFIX_DIR/bin/`